pratiktest/catalog/task/catlin-validate/0.1/README.md

 ### Run catlin validate to quickly validate a sample task
 * Imagine you are developing a task and you quickly want to run a catlin validate to check if this task can be submitted to the tekton catalog
 * Without downloading catlin or having any knowledge on how to run catlin you can check if your task passes all catlin checks by simply running a taskrun
-* A working taskrun is provided in the [samples](../0.1/samples/taskrun-success.yaml) section.
+* A working taskrun is provided in the [tests](../0.1/tests/taskrun-success.yaml) folder.
-* [This](../0.1/samples/taskrun-success.yaml) taskrun validates a sample hello task.
+* [This](../0.1/tests/taskrun-success.yaml) taskrun validates a sample hello task.
-* The hello task yaml which we want to validate is injected in the source workspace in the appropriate folder structure using  [this](../0.1/samples/source-success-configmap.yaml) configMap.
+* The hello task yaml which we want to validate is injected in the source workspace in the appropriate folder structure using  [this](../0.1/tests/source-success-configmap.yaml) configMap.
-* The filepath of the hello.yaml is supplied as a catlin-input using [this](../0.1/samples/input-configmap.yaml) configMap
+* The filepath of the hello.yaml is supplied as a catlin-input using [this](../0.1/tests/input-configmap.yaml) configMap
 * Thus without knowing anything about how to run catlin validate you can quickly lint your task yaml by simply following above steps

 ### Integrate catlin as a part of CI/CD pipelines for task